michaldziuba03/code-samples/social-login/README.md

 </p>

 ### TypeScript problems
 Some types are just incorrect.
-Here is example - `profile.emails[0].verified` is actually BOOLEAN, but is typed as string literal.
+Here is an example - `profile.emails[0].verified` is actually BOOLEAN, but is typed as string literal.

 <img width="600" src="https://user-images.githubusercontent.com/43048524/218768285-762e287a-18b9-476f-a700-2214d49813ba.png" />